domRiddle/ASF/Configuration.md

 `BotName.bin` is a special file of given bot instance, which holds information about Steam sentry hash.
 Sentry hash is used for authenticating using `SteamGuard` mechanism, very similar to Steam `ssfn` file. **You should not edit this file**.

-`BotName.keys` is a special file that can be used for importing **[background games redeemer](https://github.com/JustArchi/ArchiSteamFarm/wiki/Background-games-redeemer)** keys.
+`BotName.keys` is a special file that can be used for importing keys into **[background games redeemer](https://github.com/JustArchi/ArchiSteamFarm/wiki/Background-games-redeemer)**.
 It's not mandatory and not generated, but recognized by ASF.
 This file is automatically deleted after keys are successfully imported.

 `BotName.maFile` is a special file that can be used for importing **[ASF 2FA](https://github.com/JustArchi/ArchiSteamFarm/wiki/Escrow)**.
 It's not mandatory and not generated, but recognized by ASF if your `BotName` does not use ASF 2FA yet.
 This file is automatically deleted after ASF 2FA is successfully imported.